-Forgent has identified another patent, the '746 patent, from which management anticipates to gamer licensing revenues.
+Forgent has identified another patent, the '746 patent, from which management anticipates to garner licensing revenues.
+However, recent USPTO actions regarding the '746 patent may make such licensing revenues less likely.
+See "Litigation" below.
 The '746 patent relates to technology for storing and retrieving multimedia data in a manner that allows playback during recording.
 A variety of products that record audio-video programming content use this technology, including cable television and satellite television set-top-boxes with digital video recording functionality.
 The Company developed and patented this technology and the '746 patent expires in May 2011.